netlify/netlify-lambda/README.md

 ### Proxying for local development

+> ⚠️IMPORTANT!
+PLEASE READ THIS ESPECIALLY IF YOU HAVE CORS ISSUES⚠️

 When your function is deployed on Netlify, it will be available at `/.netlify/functions/function-name` for any given deploy context.
 It is advantageous to proxy the `netlify-lambda serve` development server to the same path on your primary development server.

 Say you are running `webpack-serve` on port 8080 and `netlify-lambda serve` on port 9000.
 Mounting `localhost:9000` to `/.netlify/functions/` on your `webpack-serve` server (`localhost:8080/.netlify/functions/`) will closely replicate what the final production environment will look like during development, and will allow you to assume the same function url path in development and in production.

-- See [netlify/create-react-app-lambda](https://github.com/netlify/create-react-app-lambda/blob/f0e94f1d5a42992a2b894bfeae5b8c039a177dd9/src/setupProxy.js) for an example of how to do this with `create-react-app`. [setupProxy is partially documented in the CRA docs](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development#configuring-the-proxy-manually).
+- If you are using with `create-react-app`, see [netlify/create-react-app-lambda](https://github.com/netlify/create-react-app-lambda/blob/f0e94f1d5a42992a2b894bfeae5b8c039a177dd9/src/setupProxy.js) for an example of how to do this with `create-react-app`. [setupProxy is partially documented in the CRA docs](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development#configuring-the-proxy-manually).
-- If you are using Gatsby, see [their Advanced Proxying docs](https://www.gatsbyjs.org/docs/api-proxy/#advanced-proxying)
+- If you are using Gatsby, see [their Advanced Proxying docs](https://www.gatsbyjs.org/docs/api-proxy/#advanced-proxying).
+This is implemented in the [JAMstack Hackathon Starter](https://github.com/sw-yx/jamstack-hackathon-starter).
+- If you are using Next.js, see [this issue for how to proxy](https://github.com/netlify/netlify-lambda/pull/28#issuecomment-439675503).
+- If you are using with Angular CLI, see the instructions below.

 [Example webpack config](https://github.com/imorente/netlify-functions-example/blob/master/webpack.development.config):